 '''

-SELECT first_name, last_name FROM employee, company

-WHERE employee.companyid = company.companyid

-AND company.company_name = "Widgets Inc."

-Who is Vladamir's manager

 SELECT managerid FROM employee

 WHERE employee.first_name = "Vladamir"

 AND employee.last_name = "Lenin"

+'''

 What company does Josef work for?

+'''

 SELECT company_name FROM company, employee

 WHERE employee.first_name = "Josef"

 AND employee.last-name = "Stalin"

 AND employee.companyid = company.companyid

 '''

-With USQL however we do not need to write out such queries because our view classes can maintain the relations between employees and companies, and employees to their managers for us.
+With UncommonSQL however we do not need to write out such queries because our view classes can maintain the relations between employees and companies, and employees to their managers for us.
 We can then access these relations like we would any other attribute of an employee or company object.
 In order to do this we define some join slots for our view classes.